Quick Start Guide

 Most of the time the automatic detection is spot-on, but it's worth double-checking as it can be tricky to fix it later.

-Note: HDMI adapters, bluetooth connections and the like could introduce lag, causing this syncing process to yield bad results.
+Note: HDMI adapters, bluetooth connections and the like tend to introduce lag, causing this syncing process to yield bad results.
 Use wired headphones / speakers or the speakers of your laptop directly if possible.

 Step 4: Create Your Video